-&lt;sup>105 The use of the "negotiation" or "negotiated price" terminology throughout this report does not imply a finding that the process is a bona fide negotiation.
+109 The use of the "negotiation" or "negotiated price" terminology throughout this report does not imply a finding that the process is a bona fide negotiation.
 See Section IV.C.

-&lt;sup>106 The IRA defines an MFP-eligible individual with respect to a selected drug as an individual enrolled in a PDP plan under Part D or an MA-PD plan under Part C with coverage provided under the plan for the drug, or an individual who is enrolled under Part B (including those enrolled in an MA plan under Part C) with coverage provided under the plan for the drug.
-SSA, \$191(c)(1).
+110 The IRA defines an MFP-eligible individual with respect to a selected drug as an individual enrolled in a PDP plan under Part D or an MA-PD plan under Part C with coverage provided under the plan for the drug, or an individual who is enrolled under Part B (including those enrolled in an MA plan under Part C) with coverage provided under the plan for the drug.
+SSA, §1191(c)(1).

-&lt;sup>107 A "renegotiation-eligible" drug is defined by the IRA as a selected drug for which: (1) a new indication is added, or (2) there is a change in status to that of an extended-monopoly drug, or (3) there is a change in status to that of a long-monopoly drug, or 4) the Secretary determines that there has been a material change of any of the factors considered during the negotiation process.
+111 A "renegotiation-eligible" drug is defined by the IRA as a selected drug for which: (1) a new indication is added, or (2) there is a change in status to that of an extended-monopoly drug, or (3) there is a change in status to that of a long-monopoly drug, or (4) the Secretary determines that there has been a material change of any of the factors considered during the negotiation process.
 See SSA, §1193(a)(2).
-See also FN 120 for details on the IRA's definition of "monopoly" drugs.
+See also FN 124124 for details on the IRA's definition of "monopoly" drugs.